nickmcmillan/react-pig/README.md

       <Pig
         imageData={imageData} // Array.
 Required.
         gridGap={10} // Integer.
 Optional.
 Defaults to 8
-        getUrl={(url, pxHeight) => {
+        bgColor="#fff" // String.
+Optional.
+Used for outlines when image is expanded, and for group headings getUrl={(url, pxHeight) => {
           // Pig calls this function every time it needs to fetch an image.
-          // The `url` arg will be provided as is from imageData
+          // The url arg will be provided as is from imageData
-          // Assuming the imageData was generated using `upload.js`, the url string will contain {{HEIGHT}}
+          // Assuming the imageData was generated using upload.js, the url string will contain {{HEIGHT}}
-          // The purpose of this function is to replace {{HEIGHT}} value with a dynamic value (which is passed in with `pxHeight`)
+          // The purpose of this function is to replace {{HEIGHT}} value with a dynamic value (which is passed in with pxHeight)
           // Eg this:
           // http://res.cloudinary.com/cloudinaryusername/image/upload/h_{{HEIGHT}}/v12345678/cloudinaryfolder/image.jpg
           // Becomes this:
           // http://res.cloudinary.com/cloudinaryusername/image/upload/h_800/v12345678/cloudinaryfolder/image.jpg
           // This gives you flexibility to define what the url looks like in case you're using something other than Cloudinary.
           // getUrl is optional.
           // If you omit this prop completely, Pig will do exactly this;
         }}

+        // Grouping options
+        sortByDate // Boolean.
+Optional.
+Sorts descending by 'date' value groupByDate // Boolean.
+Optional.
+Groups images by 'date' value.
+And uses the first 'location' in the group for the heading text.
       />
     )
   }